Code-Institute-Submissions/Gwen-Bradbury-MS2/README.md

 I focused on a design that would be engaging and easy to navigate so users will continue to repeatedly visit and make use of the features inplimented within the website.

-#### Wireframes-
+### Wireframes-

 ![Wireframe picture](./wireframes/MS2.jpeg)

 The carousel of images was added as my mentor wanted to bulk out the project and make it a better portfollio piece.

-I was given a new mentor on the 12th October 2020 and due to that have a new wireframe with more features that I used to complete my Milestone 2 Project.
+I was given a new mentor on the 12th October 2020 and due to that have a new mock up instead of a new wireframe with more features that I used to complete my Milestone 2 Project.

+I have produced a mock up of all 3 of my website pages.

 ![Wireframe picture](./wireframes/MS2NewWireframe.png)

-#### Design-
+## Design-

 ### Colour Palette-